Eclmist/SMath/README.md

 - [Spectre](https://github.com/Eclmist/Spectre) - A physically based spectral raytracing library

 # Requirements
-- Only CMake versions 3.8 and up is supported
+- Only CMake versions 3.8 and up is supported (for included CMakeList and unit test project)
 - If compiling with GCC, use GCC10 and above

 # Getting Started